electron/electronjs.org-old/data/blog/webview2.md

 ## Summary

 Electron and WebView2 have a number of differences, but don't expect much difference with respect to how they perform rendering web content.
-Ultimately an app’s architecture and JavaScript libraries/frameworks have a larger impact on memory and performance than anything else because _Chromium is Chromium_ regardless of where it is running.
+Ultimately, an app’s architecture and JavaScript libraries/frameworks have a larger impact on memory and performance than anything else because _Chromium is Chromium_ regardless of where it is running.